practicalli/tictactoe-cli/README.md

 # tictactoe-cli

-TicTacToe game written in Clojure, running on the command line with a human player verses the computer program.
+TicTacToe game written in Clojure, running on the command line with keyboard input for each player (no AI for a computer player yet).

 This project is from the[TicTacToe game from Practicalli Clojure](https://practicalli.github.io/clojure/games/tictactoe-cli/)